 This will return the first page of current/future concert events in the US that fall inside your event visibility window, sorted in reverse chronological order.
 It's likely there's more than one page of results, and more results than your result limit allows you to fetch.
 Our goal is to get the concerts the user would most like to attend in the first page of results.

-You can see see your subscription's event visibility window and result limits in the Developers section of the Web App.
+You can see see your subscription's event visibility window in the Dashboard in Control Center.

 The user likes jazz music, so types "jazz" in the app's search box.
 A search box can be mapped to the